zyxw121/Speed-Check/README.md

 Quitting Speed-Check
 ```

-While `speedcheck-server` is running on the target, call `speedcheck` with the target's hostname and optionally a port number (default is 8080).
+While `speedcheck-server` is running on the target, call `speedcheck` with the target's hostname.

 ```
-$ speedcheck localhost 1234
+$ speedcheck localhost
 Testing Download
 100%
 1904.86 Mbps